viva-safeland/viva_datacreator/docs/usage.md

 ## Workflow: Detailed Explanation

-The dataset creation process is divided into 8 steps that should be executed in order through the GUI.
+The dataset creation process is divided into 8 steps.
+While they are designed to flow logically, you can skip steps or return to previous ones to refine your results at any time.

 ---